odhran-kainos/blog/post/9 - Micro-optimizing your Scala code.md

 | **Overlay**   |         630,863 |             837,962 |       751,720 |      782,994 |  676,621 |         624,217 |

 Among the noise, it seems **Overlay** has gotten about 10% slower as a result of this change.
 Not a huge jump, but not insignificant!
+In general, if you find yourself dealing with `Map[Int, T]`s, if you can figure out a way to keep the `Int`s you're looking up in the map small then using an `Array` would be a lot faster.

 ### Bit Packing